eth-sc-comp/benchmarks/README.md

-# Ethereum Smart Contract Benchmarks
+# Ethereum Smart Contract Symbolic Execution Benchmarking

 This repository contains a set of benchmarks, a bench harness, and graph generation utilities that are intended to provide some kind of objective